 This research explored the contribution of historical ethnic borders to contemporary conflict in Africa.
-Our analyses suggest a statistically and economically significant positive association between the location of historical ethnic borders and contemporary non-civil conflict.
-This results is robust to a large set of robustness checks, which suggests the estimated coefficient can be given a causal interpretation.
-We explore this potential causal role and present suggestive evidence that conflict is more prevalent, intense, and starts more often at historical ethnic borders.
-Borders role seems to be especially important for non-civil, local and ethnic conflicts, as well as territorial and authority disputes.
-Moreover, we present evidence that the role of borders is amplified at borders that are agriculturally suitable, have experienced a recent increase in population, and in which culturally similar ethnicities interact.
-Additionally, we provide evidence that landownership close to the border is less prevalent.
-Finally, we provide evidence suggesting that formalizing historical ethnic borders, changing them from de facto borders to actual de jure borders, e.g., via administrative borders, may decrease conflict.
+We hypothesized that the fuzziness and porosity of these borders lead to contemporary disputes over land and territory.
+Our empirical analyses suggest that the intensive and extensive margins of contemporary conflict are concentrated in the proximity of these borders.
+Our results survive a large set of robustness checks, and suggest a sizable and significant effect.
+We document that the presence of these borders is especially important for non-civil, local, and ethnic conflicts, as well as disputes over territory and authority.
+Moreover, we present evidence that their role is amplified at borders that host valuable natural resources, have experienced a recent increase in population, and in which culturally similar ethnicities interact.
+Finally, we provide evidence suggesting that formalizing historical ethnic borders, by changing their de facto nature into actual de jure borders, e.g., by converting them into administrative borders, may mitigate conflict.